swr06/VoxelPathTracer/README.md

 This engine was coded from scratch using C++17 and the modern OpenGL programmable pipeline (OpenGL 4.5+ and GLSL version 430+ required).

 ## Project status
-This project has been abandoned and will not be worked on anytime soon (The projects that I work on regularly are usually kept private).
+This project has (mostly) been abandoned and new *big* features will not be worked on anytime soon.
-I intend to rewrite a voxel tracing engine in the future with much cleaner code/syntax and with newer and better acceleration structures so that larger scale worlds can be rendered with ease!
+I intend to rewrite a voxel tracing engine in the future with much cleaner code/syntax and with newer and better acceleration structures so that larger and more detailed worlds can be rendered performantly!

 ## Features Implemented